beiko-lab/Expositor/README.md

 Expositor is a solution that breaks a DNA sequence into fragments using a sliding windows of 58 nucleotides, encodes them using [_pc3mer_](https://github.com/beiko-lab/DNA_encoders#pc3mer) and [_k-mers_](https://github.com/beiko-lab/DNA_encoders#k-mers), and feeds them to the classifier.
 The  multilayer perceptron classifier outputs the probability for each input sequence to be a promoter.
 The probabilities are smoothed, so a nucleotide's neighbors' probabilities impact on its probabilitiy that is filtered to limit the minimum length of the promoter predictions.
 As its last step, the solution outputs a list of the promoter predictions and their position in the DNA sequence.

+## Citation
+If you have used Expositor in your research, please kindly cite the following publication:

+M. Bernardino and R. Beiko, "Genome-scale prediction of bacterial promoters," 2021 IEEE Conference on Computational Intelligence in Bioinformatics and Computational Biology (CIBCB), 2021, pp. 01-08, doi: 10.1109/CIBCB49929.2021.9562938

 ## Samples used for training

 To train the classifier, we used the following samples: